carpentries-incubator/machine-learning-novice-python/_episodes/03-data.md

 ## Encoding

 It is often the case that our data includes categorical values.
 In our case, for example, the binary outcome we are trying to predict - in hospital mortality - is recorded as "ALIVE" and "EXPIRED".
 Some models can cope with taking this text as an input, but many cannot.

-For our logistic regression model, we will need to encode the categorical values as numerical values.
-We will encode these labels by converting them to numbers.
-In our case, 0 for "ALIVE" and 1 for "EXPIRED".
-This is usually referred to as "label encoding".
+We can use label encoding to convert the categorical values to numerical representations.

 ```python
 # check current type